 We have neither engaged in any operations nor generated any revenues to date.
-Our only activities from September 29, 2020 (inception) through March 31, 2021 were organizational activities, those necessary to prepare for the Initial Public Offering (defined below), and identifying a target company for a Business Combination.
+Our only activities from September 29, 2020 (inception) through June 30, 2021 were organizational activities, those necessary to prepare for the Initial Public Offering, and identifying a target company for a Business Combination.
 We do not expect to generate any operating revenues until after the completion of our Business Combination.
-We generate non-operating income in the form of interest income on marketable securities held in the Trust Account.
+We generate non-operating income in the form of interest income on investments held in the Trust Account.
 We incur expenses as a result of being a public company (for legal, financial reporting, accounting and auditing compliance), as well as for due diligence expenses.